The Terro-human History Project

 13 Included East Pakistan (Bangladesh).

-15 Included controlled territories greater than one thousand square kilometers in Eurasia (Armenia, Azerbaijan, Estonia, Georgia, Kazakhstan, Kirghizia, Latvia, Lithuania, Moldova, Tadzhikistan, Turkmenistan, and Uzbekistan).
+15 Included control of Armenia, Azerbaijan, Estonia, Georgia, Kazakhstan, Kirghizia, Latvia, Lithuania, Moldova, Tajikistan, Turkmenistan, and Uzbekistan.

 Korea, North† |